Diagnostic testing needed for M. bovis

 - presence of stock classes of interest (such as beef breeding, breeding bulls and dairy replacements)

-- way the property was identified as being at risk of bovis infection.
+- way the property was identified as being at risk of M. bovis infection.

 Tests determine when a property has had M. bovis

-A Confirmed Property is a property that is determined by the programme's epidemiologists to have met the definition for having Mycoplasma bovis that:
+A Confirmed Property is a property that is determined by the programme's epidemiologists to have met the definition for having M. bovis:

 - has returned a positive PCR result, or